jashasweejena/IdeaPad/README.md

 ### Manifest

-Basically we have three Activities monitoring the jobs.
+Basically we have two Activities monitoring the jobs.
 * MainActivity
 * CanvasActivity